Why does table design UX matter?

 Phew!
 We’ve gone through a lot.
 If you’ve made it this far, you are well on your way to implementing the smoothest enterprise table experience you can get.
 There is a lot to process but make sure you start out by outlining the requirements and the interaction goals of this interface.
 You’ll reduce the amount of decisions you need to make and also ensure they are all coherent and bring a delightful experience to the user.

 Need best practices for your dev workflow?
 Implementing tables right now?
-If you’ve been struggling to implement complex features, (like data tables) that your users find intuitive to use, we have put together a course (Design SOS for Developers) that will help improve your implementation and overall usability.
+If you’ve been struggling to implement complex features, (like data tables) that your users find intuitive to use, we have put together a course (Design SOS) that will help improve your implementation and overall usability.

 Download our Table UX Audit Checklist